csmberkeley/csm-61a/README.md

 - Solutions, which contain questions and answers.
 - Metas (formerly known as guides), which contains questions, answers, and information to help mentors teach the worksheet.

+Documentation for this repository is provided in the [Wiki](https://github.com/csmberkeley/csm-61a/wiki).

 ## Repository organization
 The repository is split up into two sections. `src` contains each semester's set of worksheet templates, which draw their questions from the pool of `topics`. `topics` is divided into topical subdirectories, each of which is further divided into subfolders based on difficulty.